Learning Objectives #

 write_all_to_socket.
 You need to implement these functions to read/write from/to a socket and handle the failures of read/write (defined above).
 You should look at

-utils.h for detailed info on what your functions should do and what they should return.
+utils.h for detailed info on what your functions should do.

 Messages in our server/client will be exchanged in the following format: